 Brockville was established on the north bank of the St. Lawrence River, and now encompasses approximately 2.5 square miles.
-The median residential value of a home in Brockville is $254,421*
+The year-to-date average price of a home in Rideau-St. Lawrence is $537,792*

 This section of the city runs from the river north to the railway tracks and west of Perth Street to the city limits.
 The architecture is a mix of heritage styles found closer to the waterfront to recently built modern styles.
 There are many choices from executive high-end priced homes (many with river views), to moderate older brick homes.

 This area encompasses the downtown core from the river to the CN line between Perth Street and Park Street.
 The homes are a mixture of heritage styles made of stone or brick to modest income dwellings.
 Numerous apartments above the stores, townhouse as well as duplexes and condos along the river make this a truly versatile socio-economic area.
 All have easy access to the City’s waterfront parks and walking trails.